VH-Lab/NDI-matlab/docs/tutorials/analyzing_first_physiology_experiment_detailed/1_example_dataset.md

 ```
 We use the readtimeseries method to read the p_visstim data.
 Note that we specify to the function that we are using the timeref_p_ctx1 from the electrode probe data to ask for the time of the stimulus presentations with respect to our electrode's clock.

 By calling figure(100) once more, we specify to Matlab that we want to use figure 100 to plot our stimulus data.
 However, the problem that arises is that the electrode probe data is already plotted on figure 100.
-To solve this problem, we utilize the “hold on” command.
+To solve this problem, we utilize the `hold on` command.

-“hold on” is used to save the plots on the current figure so that new plots added on the figure do not delete the existing plots.
+`hold on` is used to save the plots on the current figure so that new plots added on the figure do not delete the existing plots.
 This is important for us because we want to see the simulus data in relation to the electrode probe data on the same graph.

 The function vlt.neuro.stimulus.plot_stimulus_timeseries is then used to represent the stimulus data as black bars on the plot.

 Let's look at what `readtimeseries` returned in the case of a stimulator.
 It is a little different than when being used with regularly-sampled data.

 #### Code block 3.1.5.6.
-The output of the ‘readtimeseries’ method for the stimulator.
+The output of the `readtimeseries` method for the stimulator.
 Type this in to Matlab:

 ```matlab
 t, % show timestamps